 All MPH students must complete an Applied Practice Experience.
 Pincus Scholars will complete this experience through field-based training, experiential learning, and direct mentorship.
 Scholars will be placed with a community organization based on interest to complete hands-on field-based training.

 All MPH students complete an Integrated Learning Experience.
 Pincus scholars will be encouraged to focus on violence prevention.

-Students admitted to the Department of Social, Behavioral, and Population Sciences (SBPS) or Department of International Health and Sustainable Development (IHSD) are eligible to apply.
+Students admitted to residential MPH programs in the Departments of Social and Behavioral Population Sciences (SBPS), International Health and Sustainable Development, Epidemiology, and Health Policy are welcome to apply.
+Additionally, combined degree students who have completed their BSPH, and dual degree students (MSW/MPH, MD/MPH) are also eligible to apply.
 Joint degree students (MD/MPH and MSW/MPH) and combined BSPH and MPH students are encouraged to apply.

 Students will apply to Tulane School of Public Health and Tropical Medicine (SPHTM) through SOPHAS, the central application hub for many schools and programs of public health.

-Once admitted to SPHTM, students will be given access through email to complete a secondary application to the Pincus Violence Prevention Scholarship.
+Once admitted to SPHTM, students will need to complete a secondary application to the Pincus Violence Prevention Scholarship.

 For more information how to apply to SPHTM including admission requirements, visit SPHTM Admissions.